htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Tactics is about: “How are we going to do that?”
 We’re going to … surround them!
 Sneak around them!
 Pick them off one by one!
 Kill their leader first.
 Kill their priest first!
 “No resurrections!”

 In a tactical game, positioning matters.
 So our game is played on a grid.
 Effects and distances are measured in squares.
 This means everyone is looking at the same problem, and there is no ambiguity regarding where the heroes and villains are in relation to each other.
-The hobgoblin troopers are setting themselves up in a line to stop our [[Tactician|tactician]] and [[Fury|fury]] from getting into melee with the hobgoblin war mage.
+The hobgoblin troopers are setting themselves up in a line to stop our tactician and fury from getting into melee with the hobgoblin war mage.
 We can all see that happening, and can talk about what we’re going to do to stop it.

 That means teamwork matters.
 That’s why initiative works the way it does—to encourage the players to plan!
 “Okay, you use Concussive Slam on that trooper, it’ll push him back, and on my turn I can use Phalanx Forward to get us all into melee with the death captain.”